dmerejkowsky/blog/content/post/0038-why-mastodon.md

 slug: why-mastodon
 date: 2017-05-01T11:16:14.779697+00:00
 draft: false
-title: Why mastodon
+title: Why Mastodon
 ---

-On April 20th, I created my first [mastodon](https://mastodon.social/about) account, `@dmerej@mamot.fr`.
+On April 20th, I created my first [Mastodon](https://mastodon.social/about) account, `@dmerej@mamot.fr`.

 In this article, I'd like to show you why this matters a great deal to me,